liamhauw/luka/README.md

   - User interface using imgui

 ## Prerequisites
+### Common for
-- Windows/macOS
+- Windows / macOS
+- VSCode with clangd extension
 - Git
 - CMake
 - Ninja
-- MSVC/Clang/GCC
+- Clang with (MSVC on Windows / Xcode on macOS)
 - Vulkan SDK
-- VSCode (optional)

 ## Use